guilhermessc/deep-reinforcement-learning/p1_navigation/my_project/README.md

 The task is episodic and it is considered solved once the agent reaches an average score of `13+` over 100 consecutive episodes.

+# Getting Started

+1. To use the environment follow the instructions on the [Getting Started](https://github.com/guilhermessc/deep-reinforcement-learning/blob/master/p1_navigation/README.md "Parent directory README") section of the parent directory and copy the files here.

+[//]: # (TODO: Improve this set up)
+2. Rename the executable environment file as _Banana.x86_64_.

+3. Install the dependencies on `deep-reinforcement-learning/python/` using the following command:

+``bash
+$ pip3 install .
+``